-Mike taking the locals pics and showing the photo.
-(Again everyone happy to have their pic taken)
+Mike taking the locals picture and showing them the photo.
+(Again everyone happy to have their picture taken).

-We go on a bit further and because of the GPS trace with Google earth it isn’t very accurate.
+We go on a bit further.
+Because the GPS trace is from Google earth it isn’t very accurate.

 We go up some very narrow and out of the way trails..
 This can’t be the way.

 Back again, think we have the right way, but no, not really..

 How do we get over this to the other side?
 (That is a waterfall in the distance over the trail).